Josh Chetwynd: Curling

 Chetwynd began playing the sport of curling recreationally in 2014.
 In 2016, he transitioned into competitive curling, joining Team Sobering.
 That year, the rink competed in the USA Men's Challenge Round in the hopes of earning a spot at the U.S. National Championships.
 After losing their first two games at the competition, the team ran off five straight victories to qualify.
 In doing so, the rink became the first Colorado-based team to reach the event in two decades.
 At the 2017 United States Men's Curling Championship, Team Sobering placed ninth.
 Chetwynd played lead for the team.

-In 2017-2018, the team's performance was not as strong.
-The rink did have one notable victory during that campaign, beating Team Fournier at the Moosehead Fall Open, 7-6.
-Team Fournier would go on that season to represent Quebec in the 2018 Tim Hortons Brier.
-The team's results were better in World Curling Tour events over the next two years, finishing in the money at the US Open of Curling Contender in 2019 (quarterfinals) and 2020 (semifinals).
+During the 2022–2023 season, Chetwynd's team made two semifinals and two quarterfinals on the World Curling Tour.
+Those results led to the rink securing a spot at the 2023 United States Men's Curling Championships.
+Chetwynd played lead on the team, which finished in seventh place at the event.

-Chetwynd won a silver medal at the USA Curling Club National Championships in 2022.
+Chetwynd has also won two silver medals at the USA Curling Club National Championships—one in 2022 and another in 2024—and a bronze medal at the USA Curling Mixed Fours Championships in 2024.